redFrik/udk13-Remote_control/udk150625/README.md

 ir sending
 --
-connect an ir led to another arduino. use pin3 with a resistor (120ohm) and via the long leg of the led to gmd. like this...
+connect an ir led to another arduino. use pin3 with a resistor (120ohm) and connect via the long leg of the led to GND. like this...

 ![ir_send](ir_send.jpg?raw=true "ir_send")

 then upload the [ir_send.ino](https://github.com/redFrik/udk13-Remote_control/blob/master/udk150625/ir_send/ir_send.ino)

-if you open the serial monitor (for the receiver arduino) you should now see a counter posted (0-3FF in hex).
+if you open the serial monitor (for the receiver arduino) you should now see a counter being posted (0-3FF in hex). you will also see some errors if you increase the distance (the sony ir protocol should really send each number three times).

 ir remote to sc
 --
-upload the sketch [ir_to_supercollider.ino](https://github.com/redFrik/udk13-Remote_control/blob/master/udk150625/ir_to_supercollider/ir_to_supercollider.ino). it is only a slight modification to the above ir_receive sketch. and then run the code in [ir_to_supercollider.scd](https://github.com/redFrik/udk13-Remote_control/blob/master/udk150625/ir_to_supercollider.scd) in supercollider. modify the keys to match your remote (press remote buttons and see post window).
+upload the sketch [ir_to_supercollider.ino](https://github.com/redFrik/udk13-Remote_control/blob/master/udk150625/ir_to_supercollider/ir_to_supercollider.ino) (it is only a slight modification to the above ir_receive sketch). and then run the code in [ir_to_supercollider.scd](https://github.com/redFrik/udk13-Remote_control/blob/master/udk150625/ir_to_supercollider.scd). modify the keys to match your remote by pressing the remote buttons and look in the post window for key codes.